Waxing at home is not that complicated and once you get used to it.

 Apply the wax in the direction of the hair growth and pull in the opposite direction in a quick move, while keeping the skin taut, stretched.

 You want the hairs glued to the wax strip for silky smooth skin.

 I would always apply two strips on each of my upper lip portions and nothing has ever happened to my upper lip.
 And facial skin is pretty sensitive.

 I’m lazy and I don’t like using the tweezers if 2 or 3 hairs remain so I apply another facial wax strip instead.

 If you’ve waxed before and the pain is not a problem for you anymore you should be able to pull the strip quickly without hesitations.

 But if you plan on waxing your bikini area then you might need help reaching every place that you plan on having hair-free.
 So in those cases, a girlfriend would be of much help.
 Unless you are insanely flexible.

 If you plan on using baby oil to remove the wax residues, you can skip the 7th tip entirely.

 So we’ve reached the last tip for an amazing at home waxing experience.

 Using a moisturizer is a tip valid for shaving, epilation, and of course waxing.

 These are my seven tips for waxing at home.
-What’s your favorite?
-Just let me know in the comments bellow.